Collaborations & Networks

 - Enhancing linkages with AYA (adolescent to young adults), including outcomes research in adolescents aged 16–20, in order to improve treatment outcomes for this cohort.

-There is agreement that the Network will increase the overall coordination between BC Children's and BCCA, including acknowledgement of the contribution to clinical research made by the clinical trials conducted within Children's Oncology Group, and increasing the formal and informal linkages between the basic researchers at the BC Cancer Research Centre and BCCHR.
+There is agreement that the Network will increase the overall coordination between BC Children's and BC Cancer, including acknowledgement of the contribution to clinical research made by the clinical trials conducted within Children's Oncology Group, and increasing the formal and informal linkages between the basic researchers at the BC Cancer Research Centre and BCCHR.

 Children's Oncology Group (COG)